Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 Putting it All Together

-But starting a strength program can be VERY simple: simply “sandwich” your runs between dynamic warm-up exercises and a 10-20 minute strength routine.
+But starting a strength program can be VERY simple: simply “sandwich” your runs between dynamic warm-up exercises and a 10-20 minute strength routine like the video demonstrations above.

 For most runners, that’s all you need.